Welcome to the Blue Room JAZZ Jam Sessions Home Page!

 PLAYERS/SINGERS: A few notes to live by!!.....

-3) And finally some of you are playing a full chorus of the melody at the end of your solos - DON'T DO THAT!
+Some in the past have played a full chorus of the melody at the end of their solo - DON'T DO THAT!
 Playing the actual full melody should be reserved for the very last chorus before we end the tune.

-Also, be sure you check out the photo gallery - new pictures are always added when we have new players or special guests!
+Be sure you check out the photo galleries above - new pictures will be added when we have new players or special guests!

 Chet